ryanhyma/react-answers/README.md

 #### Citation service
-Input: context from context service, question, and answer from answer service

- Feed input to AI with base systemp prompt citation selection criteria, and use context to load hierarchical sitemap, or menu structure and any update files.
+Input: context from context service, question, and answer from answer service -Feed input to AI with base systemp prompt citation selection criteria, and use context to load hierarchical sitemap, or menu structure and any update files.
 Or use search api and select first search result url as citation

-Output: citation url
+Output: single citation url
+- Extensive citation instructions to reduce hallucinations and improve accuracy
+- Citation link validation (404 checking)
+- URL validation and sanitization
+- TODO - replace with search function

 #### Evaluation service
 Input: questions and correct citation and answers from evaluation  file